pablo-bengoa-guirau/pbengoa-web/README.md

     * **Subject Deep Dive:** I developed a dedicated page (`public/fce.html`) for *Fundamentals of Computer Engineering*.
 I analyzed the 10 course units and structured them into 5 distinct modules (Context, Core, Data, Software Dev, and Web Programming) to demonstrate a complete understanding of the syllabus.
     * **Visual Consistency:** I reused the `.partners-table` and `.skills-list` classes to ensure the academic content matches the dark, professional aesthetic established in previous updates, maintaining code maintainability.

+* **Update 11 (Personal Branding & Final Polish):**
+    * **About Me Refinement:** I revamped `public/about.html` to include a specific section on **Resilience & Discipline**.
+    * **Visual Storytelling:** I integrated images from my **Camino de Santiago** experience (150km in 7 days).
+This addition serves to visually demonstrate core soft skills—persistence and mental endurance—connecting my physical achievements with my engineering mindset.
+    * **Layout Refinement:** Fine-tuned the image distribution in the `about.html` section to maintain visual balance between the profile picture and the new gallery, ensuring correct alignment.

 ---

 ## 2. Problems during development